 What we eat is not the only cause of acne but it may be a significant factor in some cases.
 There are many examples of people with terrible diets and clear skin, but for people with acne-prone skin it is worth paying closer attention to what is on your plate.
 There are certain food groups that can be a trigger for certain people, but this varies from person to person.
 If you have moderate to severe acne that is affecting your life then it is worth considering excluding specific food groups or types fin a controlled systematic fashion or a few weeks to see if it has an impact on your acne.
 Examples include milk and dairy products, white bread/wheat and gluten, sugary foods and drinks, chocolate(!) and seafood.
 Conversely, the Mediterranean diet may reduce the severity of acne in some people.
 Ironically, oily/fatty food is not thought to be a major cause of oily acne-prone skin.
 It is worth considering diet as a factor and what we eat is an important factor in the development of acne for some but not for others.

 A good quality face wash is an important foundation in the treatment and prevention of acne.
 Generally, normal hand soap is not recommended as this can lead to excessive drying or even cracking of the skin and impair its barrier function.
 The face wash needs to clear away dirt, bacteria, make-up to prevent acne from developing in future as well as preparing the skin for the absorption of other cosmeceuticals designed to treat active acne.
-A hypoallergenic face wash is typically recommended for acne-prone skin and at the Hedox Clinic, we would recommend Clenziderm face wash, which contains salicylic acid 2%.
+A hypoallergenic face wash is typically recommended for acne-prone skin and at Hedox Clinic, we would recommend ZO Skin Health Exfoliating Cleanser, which is part of the ZO Skin Health Complexion Clearing Program.
+Another excellent component of this system is the ZO Skin Health Exfoliating Polish.

 Tablets for Acne